Pictures

 Turkish-shortened German ersatz bayonet.

-Distinguishing characteristics include: stamped smooth steel grips with an irregularly shaped depressed groove in each side; the grips are affixed over the tang by three dome-headed rivets; rounded pommel beak; unfullered, German-made blade, shortened; stamped crosspiece with a rearward swept quillion; and, original muzzle ears removed allowing mounting only to the 8 mm.
-Mauser Gewehr 98 Rifle.
+Distinguishing characteristics include: stamped smooth steel grips with an irregularly shaped depressed groove in each side; the grips are affixed over the tang by three dome-headed rivets; rounded pommel beak; unfullered, German-made blade, shortened; and stamped crosspiece with a rearward swept quillon.
+Original muzzle ears enabling use with the Gewehr 88 Commission Rifle were removed, allowing use only with the 8 mm.
+Mauser Gewehr 98.

-Scabbard has a typical Turkish oval frog stud.
+Scabbard is a typical Turkish scabbard with an oval frog stud.

 9.875 251 14.50 368 n/a Crosspiece: "344?7"